DistantSun/sassysilver/contrib/STYLE_HISTORY.md

 - Separation of stylesheets between core stylesheets and, respectivly, custom stylesheets, relocated to their corresponding folders (see above)
 - Basic implementation of revised colour scheme system: one dedicated scheme stylesheet per colour scheme; easy integration of new schemes
 - Functions/mixins to automate switching between colour schemes
+- Options to format body background: colour, texture, image, CSS driven inline SVG - switchable
 - Start allocation of variables to stylesheets (still w.i.p)
-- Switch between scheme specific background colour, texture and style wide defined background image
+- Switch between scheme specific background colour, texture and background image (either scheme specific or stylewide)
 - Further relocation of code to dedicated module and component stylesheets (still w.i.p)
 - Dropped support for Koala since it uses an outdated and no longer supported SASS implementation (Arty's SASS Compiler Extension is still supported and will be so as long as feasible)